 Supraspinatus tendonitis is one of the most common causes of shoulder pain.
-It is a condition that struggles to heal on its own so almost always needs treatment.
-In this article, we will provide you with all the information you need to know about supraspinatus tendonitis and the quickest way to treat it.
+Unfortunately, it’s not a condition that heals on its own and almost always needs treatment.

 Symptoms of supraspinatus tendonitis

-There are many different characteristics of the condition.
-A clinical presentation may involve a combination of the following symptoms:
+There are many different characteristics of the condition, but a clinical presentation may combine the following symptoms:

 - Pain when raising the arm forward, sideways, or above shoulder height.